doofin/ocr/README.md

 thesisnew.pdf : the thesis in Chinese

-.py files under model folder : the AI model
+model/*.py : the AI model

-.hs files under visual folder : haskell code for visualization
+visual/*.hs : haskell code for visualization

 data folder contains sentence images for training